Our Staff

 CAPTAIN CHRIS D. HEKOWCZYK, ASSISTANT PROFESSOR OF AEROSPACE STUDIES

-Captain Chris Hekowczyk is the Education Officer at Air Force Reserve Officer Training Corps (AFROTC) Detachment 25, Arizona State University, Tempe, Arizona.
-He oversees standardization and evaluation of the AFROTC curriculum within the detachment.
-Additionally, Captain Hekowczyk is an Assistant Professor of Aerospace Studies and instructs Aerospace Studies 201/203, which develops student knowledge of air and space power through a historical perspective, discussing Air Force Core Values, and developing communication skills.
 Captain Hekowczyk enlisted in the Air Force in 2008 and received his commission through Officer Training School in 2019.
 During his nearly 12 years of enlisted service, he served across many positions to include Aircraft Maintenance, deploying in support of Operations Iraqi Freedom and Inherent Resolve, Cyber Client Systems Operations, Ceremonial Guardsmen with the USAF Honor Guard in the National Capital Region, as well as Ceremonies and Protocol for the Air Force District of Washington supporting foreign dignitaries, NATO allies, two Chief of Staff of the Air Force, numerous General Officers, and the 44th President of the United States.
 As a 2d Lieutenant, he led the F-35 Mission Defense Team for the Air Force’s largest fighter wing, enabling his team to provide critical software feedback ensuring the F-35’s logistics information system was protected Air Force wide.
 Additionally, he coordinated with 77 Mission Defense Teams worldwide and relayed critical cyber defense methodology across 5 different MAJCOMs.
 As a 1st Lieutenant, he was the Flight Commander for Network Operations.
 Prior to his current position, Captain Hekowczyk was the Flight Commander for Plans and Programs, 56th Communications Squadron, Luke AFB, Arizona.

 NCOIC, Administration

-STAFF SERGEANT SHARAY WILLIAMS, NON-COMMISSIONED OFFICER IN CHARGE OF ADMINISTRATION
+STAFF SERGEANT SHARAY WILLIAMS, NON-COMMISSIONED OFFICER-IN-CHARGE OF ADMINISTRATION

 Staff Sergeant Sharay Williams is the Non-Commissioned Officer in Charge (NCOIC) of Cadet Actions at Air Force Reserve Officer Training Corps Detachment 25, Arizona State University, Tempe, Arizona.
 As the Cadet Actions NCOIC, she oversees daily operations of 175 cadets and manages personnel records for cadre, Air Force Institute of Technology, Nurse Enlisted Commissioning Program, and Senior Leader Enlisted Commissioning Program students.
-She ensures cadets are medically cleared, reviewer of all travel vouchers, contracting and commissioning, and the liaison between Detachment 25 and the Holm Center.
+She ensures cadets are medically cleared, is the reviewer of all travel vouchers, contracting and commissioning, and the liaison between Detachment 025 and the Holm Center.

 Sergeant Williams entered the Air Force on September 27, 2011 from Los Angeles, California.
 She completed technical training at Keesler Air Force Base (AFB) from November 2011 to March 2012 as a Knowledge Operations Manager.
 She then went on to her first base at Davis-Monthan Air Force Base.
 Sergeant Williams spent one year there training with the Immersions Program at the 355th Communications Squadron then moving to the 355th Equipment Maintenance Squadron, the 3rd largest maintenance squadron in the Air Force.
 Sergeant Williams spent the next two years there in the Commander’s Support Staff.
 In 2015, Sergeant Williams moved to Ramstein Air Base, Germany and became a Postal Service Center Specialist for Kapuan Post Office.
 After three years of postal, Sergeant Williams went on to Joint Base Lewis-McChord and became the Combat Maintenance Non-Commissioned Officer in Charge for the 22nd Special Tactics Squadron then the Non-Commissioned Officer in Charge of Administration.
 In 2020, she went on to the 5th Air Support Operations Squadron as the Non-Commissioned Officer in Charge of the Commander’s Support Staff.